The Best Campervan Oven For Vanlife

 Side by side photo, the image on the right is off the readout of a thermometer pointed at our camp chef oven, the temperature is 162°F. The right side shows the same thermometer on the other side of the heat barrier and concrete board, the readout shows 70°F.

-There is no heat transferred to the plywood with the heat barrier and concrete board.
+No heat is transferred to the plywood with the heat barrier and concrete board.

 TL;DR